 You're going to have a baby!
 Congrats on your exciting news!
-We know you'll want to tell the whole world (or at least your social media feed) soonest, but first, consider how to tell your boss you're pregnant.
+Planning on revealing your news soon?
+We know you might already be thinking about telling loved ones and possibly your social media feed.
+But, have you thought about how and when to tell your boss you're pregnant?

 1. Know your basic benefits & rights

 If you'd prefer not to march straight over to HR the day you see the + sign, you might try asking a new mother in the office for the lowdown.
 You'll feel much better if you walk into this sensitive conversation with some knowledge under your belt.